Ricky-IT/Html-Table-Builder/README.md

+**THIS IS AN ALPHA VERSION THAT IS STILL IN DEVELOPMENT!
+THIS PROGRAM IS NOT COMPLETE YET.**

 Recover your data from huge Html tables and create new Html tables with new user-defined layout!
 You do **not** need to create a new table, you can use this program simply to get your data without Html tags!

 The program is designed to work with Windows, Linux and Mac.

 **NOTE:** You have to compile the program by yourself with C++11